 When a counterfactual is true, there should be something in the world that makes it true.
 Even granting that, if the cause had not had its mental property, the effect would not have had its behavioral property, in virtue of what is this true?
 This truthmaker, not the counterfactual itself, is what matters in determining whether a property is causally relevant.
 And the worry is that once we look at the truthmakers in the mental case, the threat of epiphenomenalism crops up again.
 Although the effect counterfactually depends on the mental property, this is only because the mental property depends on a physical property doing the real work.
 The mental property looks like a freeloader (Kim 1998, pp. 70–3, 2007; compare Crane 2008 on a similar issue).

 LePore and Loewer discuss a version of this worry.
-Condition (3), an objector might say, is too crude to test for causal relevance, for the counterfactual might hold only because removing F from a also removes some other property F* of a, and it's the absence of F* that's responsible for e's not being G. A better counterfactual test evaluates the effect's status given that a is not F and all of a's other properties—or at least all that are potential causal rivals to F—are held fixed.
-If e is not G in that case, only then can we credit F with causal relevance.
+Condition (3), an objector might say, is too crude to test for causal relevance, for the counterfactual holds only because removing F from a also removes some other property F* of a, and it’s the absence of F* that’s responsible for b’s not being G. A better counterfactual test evaluates the effect’s status given that a is not F and all of a’s other properties—or at least all that are potential causal rivals to F—are held fixed.
+If b is not G in that case, only then can we credit F with causal relevance.
 But mental properties fail this more refined test.
-Consider again Gus's decision to turn on the light, and remove its mental property, this time holding fixed its physical properties.
+Consider again Gus’s decision to turn on the light, and remove its mental property, this time holding fixed its physical properties.
 It seems clear that he would still flip the switch.
 After all, the physical properties of the cause figure in an exceptionless law according to Davidson.
-As LePore and Loewer put it, it looks as if the physical properties of your decision “screen off” the mental property, making the latter irrelevant.
+It looks as if the physical properties of your decision “screen off” the mental property, making the latter irrelevant.

 The freeloader problem arises in a variety of contexts in the mental causation literature, not just in discussions of anomalous monism.
 It will return under a number of guises in what follows.